python/cpython/Doc/library/functions.rst

    Convert a *value* to a "formatted" representation, as controlled by *format_spec*.
-The interpretation of *format_spec* will depend on the type of the *value* argument, however, there is a standard formatting syntax that is used by most built-in types: :ref:`formatspec`.
+The interpretation of *format_spec* will depend on the type of the *value* argument; however, there is a standard formatting syntax that is used by most built-in types: :ref:`formatspec`.

    The default *format_spec* is an empty string which usually gives the same